 Advocacy charity SCOPE estimates that there are 13.9 people living with disability in the UK, meaning a significant portion of the population live with some form of mental or physical condition that makes day to day living difficult.
 Like most other people, people diagnosed with disability use the internet, with up to 12 million disabled people active on the internet, according to ONS Figures.
 Despite this, evidence suggests that engaging with ecommerce can be a daily challenge for those with specific accessibility needs.
-Improving access is a crucial challenge for a forward-thinking online business.

 The current state, and basic steps to take